Concordium/concordium.github.io/source/shared/smart-contracts/general/develop-contracts.rst

 Working with parameters
 -----------------------

-Parameters to the init and receive functions are, like the instance state, represented as byte arrays.
+Parameters to the init and receive functions are represented as byte arrays.
 While the byte arrays can be used directly, they can also be deserialized into structured data.